Where to Eat in Madrid: The Ultimate Guide

 Be sure to come hungry if you’re craving cocido!

 Looking for something a bit different?
-While the Basque Country or Catalonia might be more famous for their innovative cuisine, Madrid is catching up.
+While the Basque Country, and Catalonia, might be more famous for their innovative cuisine, Madrid is catching up.
 New chefs are making waves as they bring modern and exciting new dishes to the city.

 Looking for a modern twist on Spanish tradition?
-Head to 80 Grados, a fun and modern spot serving up delicious small plates for insanely affordable prices.
+Head to 80 Grados, a fun and modern spot serving up delicious small plates for reasonable prices.
 If it’s fusion you’re after, try Habanera, a posh spot that offers a delightful combination of Caribbean and Mediterranean tastes.
-They also have an extensive wine, sherry and cocktail list!
+They also have an extensive wine, sherry and cocktail list.

-Modern presentation of fried calamari rings and small pieces of bread on a plate garnished with sauces
+Modern presentation of fried calamari rings and small pieces of bread on a plate garnished with sauces, where to eat in Madrid

 A modern, Asian-style take on Madrid’s classic bocadillo de calamares at StreetXO.
-Photo credit: Aroca_Antonio_Cainite62
+Photo credit: Antonio Aroca

-There are countless cafes in Madrid, including an up-and-coming specialty coffee scene.
-Spots like Misión Café and La Bicicleta serve excellent brews and delicious bites to go with them.
-Many of these cafes even offer plenty of vegan and vegetarian options.
+There are countless cafés in Madrid, including an up-and-coming specialty coffee scene.
+Spots like Misión Café and La Bicicleta serve excellent brews, and delicious bites to go with them.
+Many of these cafés even offer plenty of vegan and vegetarian option.
+You won’t have to worry about where to eat in Madrid with these places.

 Historic Center